-Candidates, who have appeared in the final semester/year exam in 2013, but with a backlog (arrears/failed subjects) in any of the papers in their qualifying degree should
+Candidates, who have appeared in the final semester/year exam in 2014, but with a backlog (arrears/failed subjects) in any of the papers in their qualifying degree should

+1. upload a copy of any one of the mark sheets of the final year,

+OR

-- submit a copy of any one of the marks sheets of the final year, OR - 2. have to obtain a signature from their Principal along with the seal on the "Certificate from the Principal" format that will be printed on the application PDF file which will be generated after completion of the online application submission.
+2. have to obtain a declaration from their Principal along with the signature and seal beforehand and upload the same during the online submission of the application form.